Qiskit/qiskit-ibm-runtime/docs/cloud/cloud-provider-org.rst

 Manage IBM Cloud users
 ----------------------

-This tutorial how to use IBM Cloud to enable users who have IBM Cloud accounts and gives instructions for users to access the environment.
+This tutorial shows how to use IBM Cloud to enable users who have IBM Cloud accounts and gives instructions for users to access the environment.

 Invite users